mariodebono/Unity-SO-Architecture/README.md

 ## Installation

+> ### NOTE: If you are using `Assembly Definitions` in Unity, You need to reference the editor assembly for the drawers to be used.
+>
+> ### This is due to the use of `dynamic` keyword which is not supported in unity builds.

 ### Package Manager Installation

 Use the URL in the package manager window > Add...
 Add package from git URL...